 Plus500 Pros and Cons

-Plus500 stands out as one of the top stock brokers in the UK.
-It offers a comprehensive platform with trading on more than 1,800 shares from around the world, as well as stock index and ETF trading.
-Best of all, trading with this brokerage is commission-free and spreads are far below the industry average.
+Plus500 stands out as one of the top CFD trading platforms in the UK.
+It offers a comprehensive service with trading on more than 1,800 shares from around the world, as well as index, ETF, commodity, and cryptocurrency trading.
+Best of all, trading with this platform is commission-free and spreads are far below the industry average.
 Based on cost and share selection alone, Plus500 is certainly worth a closer look.

 Does Plus500 offer educational tools for new traders?